elenadotedu/SharedScience/readme.md

 Add selects under Selects tab.

 Choose a template under Look tab.
 You can leave it at default to show all data.
-Note that Fun template will show the result from the first column, first row of the results.
+Use Template Helper template to get a dynamically generated tutorial on creating a template for a specific report.
+Note: you are not allowed to create new templates in the demo version.